mediahype/org.saatsch.framework/base/beans-support/Readme.md

 	</plugin>

-beans-support is required for saatsch.framework.jmmo.core.data
+* beans-support is required for saatsch.framework.jmmo.core.data.
+* beans-support adds freemarker to the classpath.